zhongyuchen/COVID-19/README.md

 # COVID-19

-Binary classification of COVID-19 and non-COVID-19 chest X-ray
+Binary classification of COVID-19 and non-COVID-19 chest X-rays

 ## Author